KhAD: Provincial

-While not part of the KHAD structure, militias recruited from tribal and anti-government militias who agreed to work with them, are finally supported by the agency.
-KhAD also had its own special forces units, attached to each province which included between 250-300 personnel.
+While not part of the KhAD structure, militias recruited from tribal and anti-government militias who agreed to work with them, are finally supported by the agency.
+KhAD also had its own spetsnaz units, attached to each province which included between 250-300 personnel.
 KhAD-e Nezami, the military intelligence agency of the Afghan Army, additionally had four Afghan spetsnaz battalions under their control, such as the: